AntrikshJat/Expense-tracker/README.md

-# SmartTrack - Personal Expense Tracker
+# AJ Tracker - Personal Expense Tracker

-SmartTrack is a modern, user-friendly web application for tracking personal expenses.
+AJ Tracker is a modern, user-friendly web application for tracking personal expenses.
 Built with vanilla JavaScript and Firebase, it helps users manage their finances by tracking expenses, visualizing spending patterns, and maintaining budgets.

 ## Features